 Tomatoes are good to have on-hand in your food storage for your favorite recipes.
 They are easy to store and rehydrate anytime you need them and are great for adding versatility to your home food supply.

 Something else that is featured this month is the Volcano Collapsible Grill with Propane Attachment.
-The price on sale is $126.99 including the propane attachment.
 You can read about the Volcano stove in my review SurvivalWoman Review: Volcano Collapsible II Stove but note that I did not purchase the propane attached and wish I had, It costs a lot more to add it later.

 Like this and want more?